-We have a lot of friends on a variety of restrictive diets right now, and as someone who loves to entertain, I wanted to make sure I had a treat that everyone could eat.
+We have a lot of friends on a variety of restrictive diets right now.
+And as someone who loves to entertain, I wanted to make sure I had a treat that everyone could eat.
 But first and foremost, it had to be something everyone would actually want to eat.

-I began scheming up a super fudgy, no-frills brownie that could be gluten-free, egg-free, and dairy-free—and still leave us all reaching for more.
-Mission accomplished.
+I began scheming up a super fudgy, no-frills brownie that could be gluten free, egg free, and dairy free—and still leave us all reaching for more.
+Mission accomplished!

-Use Coconut Oil Instead of Butter
+Coconut Oil Instead of Butter

 Second, a “flax egg” gives you the benefit of eggs in baked goods—acting as an emulsifier and helping give your baked good some structure—without actually using an egg.
 It’s a great go-to for much of the vegan baking I do at home.
 Here's a whole post about them.

 If flax eggs are new to you, never fear: simply stir together 1 tablespoon of flax meal and 1 1/2 tablespoons of water.
 Don’t worry.
 There won’t be any overly earthy flavors or oils imparted to your baked goods; it’s likely no one will ever know you used a substitute!